 Course of the Inguinal Canal

 The inguinal canal is situated in the anterior abdominal wall, above the inguinal ligament.
-There, it runs from the upper lateral to the inferior medial direction, connecting inner and outer abdominal wall.
-The inguinal canal has a length of approximately 4 cm.
+There, it runs from the upper lateral to the inferior medial direction, connecting the inner and outer abdominal wall.
+The inguinal canal has a length of approx. 4 cm.

 The inner orifice of the inguinal canal is the deep inguinal ring (internal inguinal ring).
 It is formed by the evagination of the transversalis fascia, which surrounds the spermatic cord as the internal spermatic fascia.
 The deep inguinal ring lies in the lateral inguinal fossa, lateral of the inferior epigastric vessels.

 The superficial inguinal ring (external inguinal ring) also lies above the inguinal ligament.
 It is formed by a fissure in the aponeurosis of the obliquus externus abdominis.
 Projected on the inner abdominal wall, it is situated in the medial inguinal fossa, medial of the inferior epigastric vessels.

 In men, the inguinal canal contains the funiculus spermaticus with the cremaster muscle and the internal and external spermatic fascia, the ilioinguinal nerve, and the genital branch of the genitofemoral nerve.

 In women, the teres uteri ligament, the teres uteri artery, the ilioinguinal nerve, and the genital branch of the genitofemoral nerve run through the inguinal canal.

 A popular subject on exams are the boundaries of the inguinal canal: